+Windows Internet

-Windows Internet Naming Service WINS.
-Windows Internet Naming Service is a server process for resolving Windows-based computer names to IP addresses.
-If a remote network contains a WINS server, your Windows PCs can gather information from that WINS server about its local hosts.
+WINS.
+Windows Internet Naming Service is a server process for resolving Naming Service contains a WINS server, your Windows PCs can gather information from that WINS server about its local hosts.
 This allows your PCs to browse that remote network using Network Neighborhood.